Exploring Cross-lingual Latent Transplantation: Mutual Opportunities and Open Challenges: Introduction

-These limitations and situations also place humans in a dilemma with current English-centric LLMs: given a certain question, (1) posing in English may overlook the language-specific neurons that is only activated by non-English inputs, potentially resulting in incomplete or inaccurate responses.
-On the other hand, (2) posing in non-English languages may fail to leverage the model's strong general capabilities in English, thereby affecting its overall performance.
-This naturally leads to a key consideration: \emph{Can the LLMs leverage both their powerful general capabilities (in English) and their (non-English) multilingual knowledge during inference, to fully unlock their multilingual potential?}
+In light of these challenges, this work investigates an alternative perspective: further unlocking the multilingual potential of LLMs at inference time.
+Recent work about ``language-specific neurons''~\cite{tang2024language, kojima2024multilingual, zhao2024large}, which refers to a subset of neurons exhibiting heightened activity for specific languages, inspired our work.
+These language-specific neurons significantly impacts the model's performance in corresponding languages, with minimal overlap between the English-specific and non-English-specific neurons—indicating a high degree of isolation between them~\cite{zhao2024large}.
+This situation leads to a dilemma for current English-centric LLMs: Given a certain question, (1) posing it in English may overlook language-specific neurons activated only by non-English inputs, potentially leading to incomplete or inaccurate responses.
+On the other hand, (2) posing the question in a non-English language may fail to leverage the model's strong general capabilities in English, thereby compromising overall performance.
+This naturally leads to a key consideration:

-In response to this, we introduce and investigate a probing method named {\name} to explore this possibility via mutual cross-lingual feed-forward transplantation.
-As illustrated in Figure~\ref{fig:method}, during the inference stage, {\name} transplants the feed-forward activations of certain decoder layer from one language into the inference process of input in another language, with forward propagation to proceed with the transplanted activations.
-The goal is to enable the model to leverage the strengths of both English and non-English languages.
-Through this probe, our study delves into two distinct avenues: the impact of $\texttt{En} \rightarrow \texttt{non-En}$ transplantation on LLMs' multilingual capabilities, and how $\texttt{non-En} \rightarrow \texttt{En}$ transplantation affects LLMs' cultural adaptability under English context.

-We first conduct extensive pilot experiments on representative LLMs and datasets.
-By assessing the upper bound performance of LLMs obtained through exhaustively evaluating all settings of {\name}, we empirically demonstrate that {\name} holds significant potential to push the boundaries of what LLMs can typically achieve in multilingual and culture-aware tasks, highlighting the underutilization of current LLMs' multilingual potential.
-And the patterns observed in these pilot experiments further motivate an offline scaling inference strategy, where patterns are first extracted offline from small samples and then applied to larger, unseen data.
-This method yields consistent improvements across all involved LLMs and datasets, and occasionally even surpasses multilingual supervised fine-tuning.
-And a series of targeted analysis are also conducted to help gain deeper insights into {\name} mechanism.